 Spirituality in "Vision and Prayer" is seen to be revealed mysteriously.
 The first part of the poem is the vision Thomas sees and the second part of the poem is his prayer on the vision.
 The vision that is vouchsafed Thomas is horrific rather than beautific.
 The prayer which follows in which Thomas begs that the potent figure within the vision give up or be deprived of his power.
 The final interpretation of the poem will depend upon whether the figure is construed as having an objective as well as a subjective reality.
 The three figures dramatize the poem - the poet, the child and the sun.
-Mother figure appears and serves to produce the child only in the vision may not be significant, but in the prayer plays a crucial part.
+Mother figure appears and serves to produce the child only in the vision and described as a "splashed mothering maiden".
+The walk-on role that the sun plays in the vision may not be significant, but in the prayer plays a crucial part.
 It is referred to as "the finding one" and is described as "spinning, crimson, sudden and loud".
 In the first and third part of the poem, the figure of the child is mere personification; in the second he has both subjective and objective reality.